 Aside from the health benefits, these safety measures will also determine how you are perceived by your attendees, your speakers, your partners, and your own team members.

 We hope that the below safety will help you avoid a similar experience.
 However, we also encourage you to check out the CDC’s Guidance for Organizing Large Events and Gatherings (or the guidelines of your local health authority) to make sure you’re compliant with the health regulations in your region.

 The most important thing you can do to ensure the safety of your attendees is to ensure that no one actually has COVID-19.
-The best way to do that is by requiring proof of a negative COVID test or vaccination.
-You can request proof via email or in-person when they check-in.
+The best way to do that is by requiring proof of a negative COVID test or proof of vaccination.
+You can request proof via email or in-person when they check in.
 By requiring vaccination and negative test results, you can make sure everyone feels more comfortable at your event, from your attendees to your employees.

 2. On-Site Health Checks

 Another great option is to offer on-site screenings.
 This way, there’s no waiting period between their negative test and their arrival on-site.
-There are many companies that offer on-site testing nationally, such as TrueCare24, and some that service the greater NY and Tri State area, like MetroCovidTesting.
+There are many companies that offer on-site testing nationally, such as TrueCare24.

 If you want to go a step further, companies like Healthe offer UVC222 devices that can be placed at entry points and outside meeting rooms.
 Guests walk through the device which sanitizes the person, their clothing, and belongings.

 According to the CDC, masks are one of the best ways to stop the spread of COVID-19.
 They are also an easy way to ensure everyone on-site feels more comfortable.
 You can offer on-site PPE, such as masks and gloves, as well to make sure that anyone who does not have a mask or loses their mask has access.

 Masks are also a great opportunity for branding.
 You can create branded masks with your logo, or you can use this as an opportunity for your event sponsors to get their brand in front of your audience.